hull/hull-connectors/packages/connectors/hull-bigquery/assets/readme.md

 ### Authorization & Setup

-After installing the connector from the gallery, you need to authorize it against BigQuery API.
+After installing the connector from the gallery, you need to authorize it against BigQuery API using Service Accounts.

-Go to the settings and click the Authorize button.
-You will be shown a consent screen served by Google Cloud.
-It will ask you to give connector permission to talk to BigQuery API to run your imports.
+This requires provisioning a Service Account in your Google Cloud project.
+This is a one time operation and gives you precise control over what connector can access in your BigQuery data base.

 Once this is done you need to define which BigQuery project the connector should work in.
 This is a single select dropdown.